How Shilajit Works • Natural Mechanism Guide • Pure • Lab-tested

 Short version:

-- Shilajit works through its natural complex of fulvic acid + trace minerals + plant-derived compounds.
+- Shilajit works mainly through its natural matrix of fulvic compounds + humic fractions + trace minerals.

 Reading time ~5 minutes